clementgallet/FiveStage444/documentation.md

 Stage 3
 -------

+Goal:
-Put centers for left and right faces into the left and right faces so that they are in one of the 12 configurations that can be solved using only half-turn moves.
+- Put centers for left and right faces into the left and right faces so that they are in one of the 12 configurations that can be solved using only half-turn moves.
 This leaves the centers for the U and D faces arbitrarily arranged in the U and D faces.
-Put top and bottom layer edges into positions such that the U or D facelet is facing either up or down.
+- Put top and bottom layer edges into positions such that the U or D facelet is facing either up or down.
 Also, put these edges into an even permutation.

 Turns allowed:

     U, U', U2,        u2, D, D', D2,        d2,
            L2,        l2,        R2,        r2,
            F2, f, f', f2,        B2, b, b', b2

 For centers, this is the same as for stage 2, except that now there are only 16 remaining slots for one center, as F and B faces are filled during stage 2.
 Using the same principle, the center coordinate is C^16_8 * C^8_4 = 12,870 * 70 = 900,900.
 Moreover, we don't need to keep track of which center is the U center and which one is the D center.
 This allows to cut in half the number of cases, so 450,450.
 Using symmetry reduction (8 in this stage), we only need to store 56,980 positions.
 For edges, we need to put half of the edges in half of the positions, so C^16_8 = 12,870 cases.
 The even permutation required gives a extra factor of 2.